“Progress is not possible without deviation” –Frank Zappa

 Visiting Artist Max Hattler conducted a workshop during the Program in Experimental Animation interim sessions in 2011.
 The goal was to produce one or more short works using abstracted motion capture.
 Forms I (Taekwondo) is one of those works:

 Shimbe used the PhaseSpace motion capture system in a unique way for the making of this film.
 He rigged a Bunraku puppet with active markers and directed Danielle Ash as the puppeteer.
 The natural floppiness of the puppet provided an extraordinary quality to the targeted motion.
+You can see some still photos of the process in my photo album of the initial PhaseSpace tests at CalArts.

 “The Wonder Hospital, a 3D & puppet animated film, is a surreal journey of oddity and empty illusion.
 In a mysterious hospital, modification of physical beauty is not what you would expect.
 A girl’s desire for superficial beauty leads her to chase after the luring ‘After’ images on a path of advertisements throughout the hospital.
 But in the end she finds something unimaginable and irreversible.”